Skip to content

 Andrian, once a Roman trading centre, still lives off wine today.
 In Terlan you stroll through a wine terroir that is over 2000 years old.
 And in Nals, the southernmost village in the Meran/Merano area, you will find quiet corners to switch off between the vineyards.

 Narrow alleyways and old manor houses give Auer its special character.
-In Montan, paths wind their way through the steep village to Enn Castle.
+In Montan, paths wind their way through the steep village to Enn/Enna Castle.
 Salurn, at the end of the Wine Route, thrives on its charm: romantic alleyways, archways and Renaissance and Baroque houses characterise the townscape.
 What these picturesque corners have in common is their relaxed atmosphere, perfect for unwinding.

 In the Südtiroler Unterland/Bassa Atesina, the wine villages of Margreid, Kurtatsch and Kurtinig are nestled among vineyards, cypress trees and olive groves.
+As you hike through the vineyards, you can breathe in the silence of nature and find places to stop and enjoy the view.
 You can immerse yourself in a special atmosphere here, even in winter.
-As you hike through the vineyards, you can breathe in the silence of nature and find places to stop and enjoy the view.
 Step by step, calm returns.

 TV Südtirols Süden/Mitterer Zublasing Dietmar